GoogleCloudPlatform/functions-framework-dart/README.md

 All without needing to worry about writing an HTTP server or request handling logic.

-See more demos under the [examples] directory.
+See more demos under the [example] directory.

 ## Features